It can get upsetting to have your sleep abruptly disturbed because of sudden snoring in the middle of the night.

 5 Best Solutions to Stop Snoring

-Focus on losing weight – The biggest culprit to snoring is excess weight that you may have put on over time.
+The biggest culprit to snoring is excess weight that you may have put on over time.
 Extra fatty tissue around the neck area can apply pressure to your throat and restrict airways, leading to vibrations that poduce snores.
 Obesity is common, serious, and costly.
 More than one-third of U.S. adults (78.6 million) have obesity.
 Losing weight will not only improve your health, but you will also get a confidence boost from being able to successfully lose weight and look good at the same time.

-Sleeping on your side is recommended by many experts as it helps sets aside the base of your tongue, the soft palate of your mouth, and the epiglottis that is the gatekeeper to your lungs from directly obstructing your airway.
+Side sleeping is recommended by many experts as it helps sets aside the base of your tongue, the soft palate of your mouth, and the epiglottis that is the gatekeeper to your lungs from directly obstructing your airway.
 One clever way of ensuring you stay sleeping on your side is to tape tennis balls to the back of your pajamas to stop yourself from rolling onto your back.

-Take care of nasal congestion or allergies by sleeping with a humidifier – Dry air can make your nasal congestion or allergies worse.
+Dry air can make your nasal congestion or allergies worse.
 A humidifier can help reduce the clogging that is blocking up the nasal area of your face.

-See a sleep specialist – Snoring can be associated with underlying health conditions.
+Snoring can be associated with underlying health conditions.
 Although we can try different remedies found online, in the end, some things are best left to health professionals.
 The only way to know for sure if there may be an underlying health condition affecting your sleep is to see a specialist.
 A CPAP machine may be recommended by your doctor.

 Our Final Thoughts

 There are mattresses designed to provide firm and full body support.
 By using a mattress that is constructed well and made from quality material, you can ease or reduce the amount of snoring.
-Aside from our top 5 recommendations on the best mattress to stop snoring, we also cover information on how to shop for the right mattress and the other best ways to stop snoring.